pelias/documentation/place.md

 When you know an identification number and the source it came from, you can use Mapzen Search to get details on the location.

-To get started with a place search, you need a [free, developer API key](https://mapzen.com/developers) and these three pieces of information:
+To get started with a `/place` search, you need a [free, developer API key](https://mapzen.com/developers) and these three pieces of information:

 * source - the data source, such as OpenStreetMap
-* layer - the type of place, such as a venue, address, country.
+* layer - the type of place, such as a venue, address, or country.
 * id - the identification number of the item

 If you have all of those, join them together with semicolon and pass them in with the `ids` parameter.

-For example, this `/place` query looks up the Eiffel Tower in OSM:
+For example, this `/place` query looks up the Eiffel Tower in OpenStreetMap (OSM):

 https://search.mapzen.com/v1/place?api_key=search-XXXXXXX&ids=osm:venue:5013364